PgBiel/mentoriabot/README.md

 - The `migrations/` folder contains database migration SQL files.
 - The `secrets/` folder (not in the repository) is used for Google API secrets, as specified in [Configuration](#configuration).
 - The `target/` folder (not in the repository) is where Rust will output the build results.

+## Functionality

+- **Commands:**
+    - `/schedule` (PT-BR: `/marcar`): Executed by a student to schedule a session with a mentor.
+        - This will add the session to the database (`Session` model), and requires a pre-existing `User` model for the student and a pre-existing `Teacher` (which requires `User`) model for the mentor.
+        - This will automatically create a Google Calendar event, associated with a Google Meet call (with an invite sent to both the student and the mentor).
+        - This will also send an e-mail to both the student and the mentor.